ehendrix23/tesla_dashcam/README.rst

   Upon completion a notification is provided on the screen that processing is completed.
 Use this parameter to disable this notification.

+  *--display_ts*

+  Add timestamp to the text output procuded.

 Video Input
 -----------